somesuchnonsense/debrid-blackhole/docs/docs/configuration/general.md

 # General Configuration

-This section covers the basic configuration options for DecyphArr that apply to the entire application.
+This section covers the basic configuration options for Decypharr that apply to the entire application.

 ## Basic Settings